bharat1718swami/bharat1718swami/README.md

 - 👋 Hi, Bharat this side
 - 👀 I’m interested in travelling
-- 🌱 I’m currently learning Python,SQL,DSA
+- 🌱 currently learning Python,SQL,DSA
-- 💞️ I’m looking forward to collaborate with her 🤭
+- 💞️ looking forward to collaborate with her 🤭
 - 📫 How to reach me bharatswami1718@gmail.com

 <!---